bkirsh99/GNMINFRMTCS/A6/Assignment6.md

 ### `#?#` *What do you expect the correlations between replicates to look like?
 Is that what you see? - 2 pt*

-\#ANSWER: I would expect the correlations to be high, particularly between independent replicates of the same treatment conditions (e.g., R1\_24h\_control and R2\_24h\_control).
+\#ANSWER: I would expect the correlations to be high, both between independent replicates of the same treatment conditions (e.g., R1\_24h\_control and R2\_24h\_control) and within samples of the same replicate group (e.g. R1\_24h\_control, R1\_6h\_control, R1\_24h\_BI\_protac, etc.).
 To begin with, replicated measurements of the same settings reflect sources of variability within runs, as technical replication identifies measurement errors or noise caused by the equipment or protocol.
 Thus, well-replicable and repeatable experiments should have a high correlation, as well as a similar variance of measurements within each replicate group.
 The heatmap of this experimental design, which consists of two factors with two levels each, confirms these observations.
 The correlation coefficients fall in the range of 0.86-0.89 between replicates of the exaxt same treatment conditions (e.g., R1\_24h\_control and R2\_24h\_control), and fluctuate from 0.83-0.85 for pairwise correlations within R1 (e.g., R1\_24h\_control and R1\_6h\_BI\_protac) or 0.86-0.90 for pairwise correlations within R2 (e.g., R2\_6h\_control and R2\_6h\_BI\_protac).
 Note that there is a possible outlier pair in the R2 replicates, namely R2\_24h\_BI\_protac and R2\_24h\_control, which have a correlation coefficient of 0.81.
 Nonetheless, the overall trend suggests a strong correlation between technical replicates, in addition to internally consistent replication.
-Generally, the replicate group (i.e., R1 and R2) seem to be a larger determinant to the correlation coefficient than the treatment conditions (i.e., time and drug).
+Generally, the replicate group (i.e., R1 and R2) seems to be a larger determinant of the correlation coefficient than the treatment conditions (i.e., time and drug).

 ``` r
 #NOTE: We can further inspect the correlation coefficients.